-In the event a student does not have a 504 plan or Individual Education Plan, the counselor may provide pre-employment transitions service if other documentation of the disability is provided.
-Other options for documentation include medical documentation, review of school records, statement from school staff, case notes documenting counselor observations, or a letter verifying Social Security benefits received as a result of the student's disability (not survivor's benefits.)
+Pre-ETS may be provided to individuals or groups of students with disabilities.
+In the event a student does not have a 504 plan or Individual Education Plan (IEP), the counselor may provide Pre-ETS if other documentation of the disability is provided.
+Other options for documentation include documentation of a disability from a medical professional, or a letter verifying Social Security benefits received because of the student's disability (not survivor's benefits).
+Students may not need all five services; however, the opportunity for each must be available.
+OVR Counselors should work with schools and providers to facilitate opportunities when needed services are unavailable.
+The educational setting can vary and can include public school, private school, homeschool, Adult Education, college or university, or an alternative school setting.